The Vital Connection Between Pavement Testing and Road Safety!

 New blog: Do you evaluate the Boeing Bump Index (BBI)

 Read our blog and please feel free to comment on it.
-You find the blog here

 Why do you need to measure both PCN and PCI at your airport?

 Read our blog and please feel free to comment on it.
-You find the blog here

 Is the deflectometer becoming obsolete?

 Dynatest developed the first Falling Weight Deflectometer in 1980, more than 40 years ago, and the falling weight method has remained the same during this time.
 Does this mean that the measurement method is becoming extinct?
-On the contrary.
-There has never been a greater need for this non-destructive method than now.
+On the contrary, there has never been a greater need for this non-destructive method than now.

 Read our blog and please feel free to comment if you agree or not.
-You find the blog here